 - Make sure you can breathe

-- Don’t wear your face covering below your nose.
+- Don’t wear your mask below your nose.

-- Don’t touch the face covering, and, if you do, wash your hands or use hand sanitizer
+- Don’t touch the mask, and, if you do, wash your hands or use hand sanitizer

-- Carefully remove your face covering without touching your eyes, nose or mouth
+- Carefully remove your mask without touching your eyes, nose or mouth

 - Wash face coverings regularly with detergent and hot water

 Throw disposable face coverings out at the end of the day at home

 The failure or refusal to comply with wearing a mask will have consequences.